 sketch a vision of secular Buddhist practice for individuals and communities.

-The course is presented by Mike Slott.
-A part-time lecturer in labor history at Rutgers University in New Jersey, USA, Mike is a long-time political and labor movement activist who began a meditation practice in 2010.
-He is a member of and practice leader at New York Insight.
+The course is presented by Mike Slott, who is a practice leader at New York Insight.
+A part-time lecturer in labor history at Rutgers University in New Jersey, USA, Mike is a long-time political and labor movement activist who began his meditation practice in 2010.

-One of the stretch goals that The Tuwhiri Project set during the Kickstarter for After Buddhism: a workbook, we hope you find it useful and look forward to getting your feedback.
+One of the stretch goals that The Tuwhiri Project set during the Kickstarter for After Buddhism: a workbook, we hope you find this course useful, and we look forward to getting your feedback.